2023 VA Disability Pay Chart - See the New RatesUpdated June 8, 2023 Veterans Disability

-You can calculate your expected veterans disability benefits using the information provided by the VA.
+You can calculate your expected veteran's disability benefits using the information provided by the VA.
 First, using the compensation tables presented here, find your VA compensation rate for your specific disability rating.
-Using the basic rates table, you should be able to find the appropriate amount for your disability rating and your dependent status.
+Then, using the basic rates table, you should be able to find the appropriate amount for your disability rating and your dependent status.

 However, if your spouse receives VA Aid and Attendance benefits or you have more than one dependent child, you can calculate increases to your standard monthly pay in the Added Amounts section above.

 Ready for a more complicated calculation?
-Let’s consider a veteran with a 50% disability rating who has four dependent children and a spouse who receives Aid and Attendance.
+Let's consider a veteran with a 50% disability rating, four dependent children, and a spouse who receives Aid and Attendance.

-- Start with the basic rate of $1,118.44 for a 50% disabled veteran with a spouse and one child
+- Start with the basic rate of $1,215.82 for a 50% disabled veteran with a spouse and one child.

-For a veteran with a 50% disability rating, four dependent children, and a spouse receiving Aid and Attendance: The final total benefit amount is $1342.44.
+For a veteran with a 50% disability rating, four dependent children, and a spouse receiving Aid and Attendance, the total veterans benefits amount is $1,461.82.

-You’ll notice in these charts that you can calculate benefits for just about any combination of household makeups and disability levels so that you can anticipate changes to your veteran benefits.
+You’ll notice in these charts that you can calculate benefits for just about any combination of household makeup and disability levels so that you can anticipate changes to your veteran benefits.

 What Is COLA?